HenrikBengtsson/matrixStats/revdep/problems.md

     Error: processing vignette 'XBSeq.Rmd' failed with diagnostics: there is no package called 'reticulate'
     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Yuanhang Liu <liuy12@uthscsa.edu>’

-    The Title field should be in title case, current version then in title case:
-    ‘Test for differential expression for RNA-seq data’ ‘Test for Differential Expression for RNA-Seq Data’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking whether the namespace can be loaded with stated dependencies ...
 NOTE